Vrolijk/OSDD/datadiode_hardware_setups.md

 ## 2 way uni-directional setup

 To be able to send and receive data via separate interfaces causing a protocol break for most network attacks.
 This setup also provides control over the received and sent data.
-You could argue that this is not the idea when using data diodes but 2 unidirectional sessions with separated and software filterd paths are more secure than a bidirectional firewall.
+You could argue that this is not the idea when using data diodes but 2 unidirectional sessions with separated and software filterd paths is more secure than a bidirectional firewall.
-In this example we send an OpenSSL certificate request through the data diode to be signed by the CA. After signing the CA sends the signed certificate trough the second data-diode back to the sender.
+In this example we send an OpenSSL certificate request through the data diode to be signed by the CA. After signing the CA sends the signed certificate through the second data-diode back to the sender.

 <img src="img/img_2_way_datadiode_setup.png" width=300>